 To ensure sustainability, WE groups are designed to gradually operate more and more independently with the goal of becoming self-sustaining groups that thrive far beyond the program time frame.
 Your investment through SPARK will nurture wholeness, health, and vitality in individuals, families, and communities for decades—and generations—to come!

-It all begins with PCI's WE Micro-saving training!
+It all begins with GC's WE Micro-saving training!

 Green bean crops ready for market!